Skip to main content

 Biography

-Dr. Amy A. Whitney is the Director of the UND Center for Innovation (CFI) at the University of North Dakota, where she leads one of the region's most dynamic business incubators.
-CFI fosters innovation and entrepreneurial activity among UND students and faculty, as well as North Dakotans, through high-impact applied learning and business coaching.
+Dr. Amy Whitney is the Director of the Center for Innovation (CFI) at the University of North Dakota, where she leads university-wide efforts in commercialization and industry-enabled innovation.
+Her professional, teaching, and research experience focuses on business innovation, creativity, technology translation, and high-impact applied learning connecting research discoveries to market and societal use.

 In addition to her work at CFI, Dr. Whitney is a business consultant and draws on her early experiences helping manage her family's businesses.